 Many law school clinics presume a “social justice” mission—that is, representation of the indigent and under-represented about poverty law issues—as the only legitimate goal for clinic clients and matters.
 This article contends that social justice should not be presumed, but rather should be considered an option—among many—to include in a clinic’s pedagogy.
 If increased experiential learning opportunities for students are a real objective, and clinics are the pinnacle of those opportunities, then broadening the portfolio of clinical offerings to include those that are not focused on social justice should be a valid proposition.
 The modern clinical legal education movement that began with Ford Foundation funded clinics has moved from the fringe to the center of legal education.
 This Article urges that it is incumbent on the leaders of those clinical programs to accommodate different models of clinics, thereby expanding clinical education to more students and unleashing the next phase of innovation and creativity in law school education.

 Kosuri, Praveen, "Losing My Religion: The Place of Social Justice in Clinical Legal Education" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 400.

 Educational Methods Commons, Higher Education Commons, Inequality and Stratification Commons, Law and Society Commons, Legal Education Commons, Legal History Commons, Public Law and Legal Theory Commons